 The defendant may be surrendered without the return of premium for the bond if the defendant does any of the following (per § 58-71-20.
 Surrender of defendant by surety; when premium need not be returned):

 Willfully fails to pay the premium to the surety or willfully fails to make a premium payment under the specified agreement in G.S.
 58-71-167.

 Changes his or her address without notifying the surety before the address change.

 Leaves the State without permission of the surety

 Fails to disclose information or provides false information regarding any failure to appear in Court, any previous felony convictions within the last 10 years, or any charges pending in any State or Federal Court.

 Knowingly provides the surety with incorrect personal identification, or uses a false name or alias.
 (1963, c.
 1225, s 5; 1975, c.
 619, s.
 1; 1998-211, s.
 30;2001-269, s.2.3; 2007-399, s.1.)

 Worst Case Scenario...

 If a court date is missed we will exhaust all our means to protect your liability by doing our best to find the defendant and return them to custody.
-If they do jump bond your assistance will be greatly appreciated in locating the defendant.
+If they fail to appear for court and appear to be running, your assistance will be greatly appreciated in locating the defendant.
 In most cases you know them and their habits much better than we do.

-If we need to go to another State to retrieve them we will, as long as that particular State's laws allow Bail Agents to pursue bail jumpers there.
-Some States do not have Bail Bondsmen therefore they prohibit Bail Agents from other States from the recovery of bail jumpers.
+If we need to go to another State to retrieve them we will, as long as that particular State's laws allow Bail Agents to pursue individuals there.
+Some States do not have Bail Bondsmen therefore they prohibit Bail Agents from other States from performing recoveries.